DHI/WaterBench-MIKE21HD-Oresund/README.md

 ## Background

 This folder contains data for a simulation with the MIKE 21 Flow Model FM in the Øresund Strait between Denmark and Sweden.
-The solution is primarily driven by the surge component introduced at the two open boundarys (one in North and one in South).
-The meterological forcings such as air pressure and wind have only a minor effect on the result.
+The solution is primarily driven by the surge component introduced at the two open boundaries (one in North and one in South).
+The meteorological forcings such as air pressure and wind have only a minor effect on the result.
 The tidal range of the area is 10-20 cm.

 This repository contains the setup file, input data and observation data, as well as simulation result data.
 The simulation result data is available in Zenodo.
 The data supplied in this repository covers the period from 2014-01-01 to 2023-12-31.
 There is a spin-up period, so it is recommended to remove the first 10 days of the result data.